Log Buffer #291, A Carnival of the Vanities for DBAs

 Which tools should be used for data migration between environments?
 Paula Speranza-Hadley asks.

-This year’s Perth AUSOUG conference doesn’t end on day 2 – you are three options to extend your learning into day 3.
-Scott entices.
+This year’s Perth AUSOUG conference doesn’t end on day 2 – you are given three options to extend your learning into day 3.
+Scott has more.

 Should a placement firm tell you what they are billing the client?
 James Serra asks.